zenfyrdev/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 - [Xiaomi BootLoader Questionnaire Questions](https://github.com/MlgmXyysd/Xiaomi-BootLoader-Questionnaire) – community-collected notes and exam details.

-## MIUI 14 and below (some users claim the server for verification has been shutdown)
+## MIUI 14 and below
+On [Bilibili}(https://www.bilibili.com/video/BV15Ut2z5Epo/?spm_id_from=333.1387.search.video_card.click&vd_source=96eca9b96bc62dc161f76ff2ff1fc1f3) some channels claim that that Xiaomi verification server has been shutdown.
 You should be able to use the "normal" unlock process, without the Community app.

 * Ensure a Xiaomi account was logged in on the device in the Settings app